naugtur/overlord.js/README.md

 `name` - string, name to identify the api
 `object` - an object with methods that should be avaliable to the world.

- - if the API is strongly typed (there is a definition of methods), the `register` function throws an error for objects that don't have all the methods from the list
+ - if the API is loosely typed (by default, no `defineInterface` call was made for this API), all the methods of the `object` will be avaliable to the caller.
+Other objects can have different set of methods.

- - if the API is loosely typed (no `defineInterface` call was made for this API), all the methods of the `object` will be avaliable to the caller.
+ - if the API is strongly typed (there is a definition of methods), the `register` function throws an error for objects that don't have all the methods from the list.
+All methods not from the list are ignored.

 ###Overlord.getFacade(name)